What We Learned About Uptime from 2019 Website Outages

 As always, technology is evolving and getting more sophisticated.
-With the rise in user expectations and ways things can go wrong, now’s the time to review and update your web monitoring.
+With the rise in user expectations and ways things can go wrong, now’s the time to review and update your website performance monitoring.

 Here are the key takeaways from a year of website outages to remember going forward:

 - New product launches are hard on infrastructure for brands of all sizes.
 Prepare well.

 - Review your load balancing strategy and upgrade to new services when applicable.

 - Continually monitor your website with RUM to ensure page load times stay at acceptable levels.

 - Have a detailed incident response plan to correct problems and inform customers.